YOURLS/.github/AI_POLICY.md

 The YOURLS project and organization have strict rules regarding AI usage.

-- **All AI usage in any form must be disclosed.** You must state the tool you used (e.g. Claude Code) along with the extent to which the work was AI-assisted.
+- **All AI usage in any form must be disclosed.** You must state the AI model you used along with the extent to which the work was AI-assisted.

 - **The human-in-the-loop must fully understand all code.** If you can't explain